ssgeejr/goatlivesmatter/lesson8/lesson8-Phase2.md

 insert into the table the menus we currently use today.
 Add a method to your DataManager, fetchMenus that returns and String of html that has your menus from teh database in it.

+create a new method openConnection, make it private and allow it to set a global Connection object. each of your fetch methods should obtain a connection by first calling the openConnection method and be responsible for closing the connection upon exiting in the finally catch.

+All calls that include the databasse need to throw Exception